ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 ***Size.*** Orcs are somewhat larger and bulkier than humans, and they range from 5 to well over 6 feet tall.
 Your size is Medium.<br>
 ***Speed.*** Your base walking speed is 30 feet.<br>
 ***Darkvision.*** You have superior vision in dark and dim conditions.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can‘t discern color in darkness, only shades of gray.<br>
-***Menacing.*** You gain proficiency in the Intimidation or Insight skills, and may use Strength or Stamina for Intimidation checks instead of Charisma for Intimidation checks.<br>
+***Menacing.*** You gain proficiency in the Intimidation or Insight skills, and may use Strength for Intimidation checks instead of Charisma.<br>
-***Warrior Tradition.*** You may choose two of the below talents.
-You are treated as a 1st level warrior for these effects (unless you later take a level in warrior).
+***Warrior Tradition.*** You may choose two of the below features.
+You are treated as a 1st level warrior, hunter, or rogue for talents (unless you later take a level in warrior).
 * *Aggressive.* You gain the Aggressive talent.
-* *Berserker Rage.* You gain the Berserker Rage talent.
-If you later gain the talent, increase the total times you can rage before a long rest by 1.
-You may also choose one spellcasting class, and cast spells from that class while raging.
-* *Brutal Critical.* You gain the Brutal Critical talent.
+* *Brutal Critical.* You gain the Brutal Critical talent, and can apply it to spell damage rolls once per spell.
 * *Relentless.* You gain the Relentless talent.
 If you later gain the talent, you reduce the base DC by 5.
 * *Shock Resistant.* You gain the Shock Resistant talent.
+* *Primal Intuition.* You have proficiency with two of the following skills of your choice: Animal Handling, Medicine, Nature, Perception, and Survival.
 ____
 ***Orcish Combat Training.*** You have proficiency with the battleaxe, handaxe, attack claws, and the shortbow.<br>
 ***Languages.*** You can speak, read, and write Common and Orcish.
 Orcish is a harsh, grating language with hard consonants.<br><br>